jdegene/BioStar/README.md

 ### BioStar_3.py
 Calls the Java BioStar.jar file, hands over values depending on crop and year and starts 4 instances of BioStar for manual parallel execution

+### MakeTableMaster.py & MakeTableSlave.py
+BioStar uses Access tables as input, original climate data however comes in raster form.
+This script uses shape files as zone data and *arcpy* -> *ZonalStatisticsAsTable* for conversion

+The process was devided into *Master* and *Slave*, because looping in one process lead to memory leak and extreme script slowdown.